smartinternz02/SPSGP-65913-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 # About
 I'm K HARIKUMAR REDDY
 I've build this app using my knowledge on android development learnt through this internship.
+A grocery delivery app is a mobile application that allows users to order grocery products and deliver them at home or work.
+They are an online platform for retailers to gain more business by offering their services in the comfort of your customer's home, at work, or even on the go.

 # Screenshots
 ![image](https://user-images.githubusercontent.com/102991573/192829255-bbdbbb4a-4f7f-472a-84d5-ddd8d12952cc.png)